tulane-cmps6730/sp2025-qa/README.md

 ## Benchmark Model Performance

-In addition to transformer models, we implemented a simple Bag of Words (BoW) benchmark to establish a baseline for comparison:
+In addition to transformer models, I implemented a simple Bag of Words (BoW) benchmark to establish a baseline for comparison:

 ### Bag of Words Benchmark